Brendan Murphy (Carlow footballer): 2013

 2013 brought with it more disappointment in the National Football League.
-An excellent start under new manager Anthony Rainbow saw Carlow win their first game in Thurles against Tipperary, before scraping a home win against a newly competitive London side.
+Under new manager Anthony Rainbow, Carlow won their first game in Thurles against Tipperary, before scraping a home win against London.
 It was all downhill from there though, as Carlow lost successive games to Leitrim, Limerick, Offaly, Clare and Waterford.
-Most disappointing was the one-point loss in Limerick to the eventual Division winners, after leading for almost the entire game.

-Things didn't get any better in the summer either, as Carlow were beaten 3-15 to 1-10 in Mullingar by Westmeath in the 1st Round of the Leinster Football Championship, before exiting the championship altogether against Laois at Dr. Cullen Park.
-Murphy was deployed at full forward in Mullingar and kicked five points (four from play) but also kicked several bad wides in a mixed performance.
+In the Summer, Carlow were beaten 3-15 to 1-10 in Mullingar by Westmeath in the 1st round of the Leinster Football Championship, before exiting the championship altogether against Laois at Dr. Cullen Park.
+Murphy was deployed at full forward in Mullingar and kicked five points (four from play) but also kicked several wides in a mixed performance.

-In what was an historic first ever All Ireland Football Championship game on a Friday night, Carlow led Laois at one point by 6 points to 1, with Murphy in excellent form in the full forward line, kicking 3 great points.
+In what was the first ever All Ireland Football Championship game played on a Friday night, Carlow led Laois at one point by 6 points to 1, with Murphy kicking 3 points.
 However, Laois gradually began to exert dominance at midfield, with man of the match (and former Minor rival of Murphy's) John O'Loughlin in flying form, and eventually ran out winners by 3-13 to 0-12.

 In the Carlow SFC final, Rathvilly once again succumbed to Old Leighlin, this time on a scoreline of 1-10 to 1-8.
 A slow start was Rathvilly's undoing, as they found themselves 1-4 to no score behind early in the first half, though they fought their way back into the game by half time.
 Though he did not score, Murphy was to the fore for most of the game.
 The crucial moment was a point-blank save by Old Leighlin keeper James Clarke in the 52nd minute, where a goal would have given Rathvilly the lead for the first time in the game.